 - Sour cream

 - Cook pasta according to package directions.
-Meanwhile, in a Dutch oven, cook pork in oil in batches over medium heat for 6-7 minutes or until juices run clear; return all to the pan.
+Meanwhile, in a Dutch oven, cook pork in oil in batches until no longer pink; return all to the pan.
 Add onions and garlic; cook 1 minute longer.
 Stir in the tomatoes, beans, corn, salsa and spices.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 5 minutes.

 - Combine the cornstarch and water until smooth.
 Gradually stir into pan.
 Bring to a boil; cook and stir for 2 minutes or until slightly thickened.
 Drain pasta; add to pork mixture and toss to coat.